 I felt alone and miserable

-Whatever you do, don’t show your wild, and your bonkers, and your creative.
+Whatever you do, don’t show your wildness, your bonkers, and your creativity.

 I Was Self-Destructive

 I hated myself and the choices I had made so much that I wanted to rip all that I cared about apart.
 Just to hurt me even more.
 Started drinking again and occasionally popping pain medication to get high.
 Something I was proudly free of for five years.
 I deleted my poetry blogs and threw away my old drawings and all the photos I had of my life up until that point.
 Then I stopped talking to people and almost broke up with the man that, for some reason, loves me.
 It all happened in the course of a few months.

 I became a hermit again, built walls around me, and not even those closest to me couldn’t see it coming.

 With tears streaming down my face and me being alone with all my demons in the room with me.
 I became my own worst enemy and bully.
 Relapsed into the same addictions that I went through thick and thin to get rid of.

 I cried to the point of becoming numb and there were no thoughts or tears in me left.
 Drinking since the morning in a frenzy I emptied all of my antipsychotics into my mouth and downed it with beer.
 As I laid myself to sleep I remember thinking that I need to pee and that I don’t want to be found in my own pee.

 I Was Found

 On that day my mother for some reason tried to reach me.
 I didn’t answer my phone and she knew that something was wrong.
 My boyfriend had a feeling too, he came home 2 hours earlier.
 When he opened the door, I was lying unconscious between the mattress and the toilet.
 I can’t remember if I even made it to the toilet.
 He called my mother saying that I was breathing funny, it was a gurgling noise.
 My mother screamed at him to call the ambulance.